 - Learn more and provide feedback on the 40-page, easy-to-read Joint Platform.
-Where can the Joint Platform help? - Understand your community's vulnerability by using online tools such as the ART Shoreline Flood Explorer for exploring risks of flooding in your area - ☑ Talk to your community about resilience and preparing for climate change.
+Where can the Joint Platform help? - ✓ Understand your community's vulnerability by using online tools such as the ART Shoreline Flood Explorer (www.Explorer.
+AdaptingToRisingTides.org) for exploring risks of flooding in your area - Talk to your community about resilience and preparing for climate change.